-One of the most common conundrums my students face when I am teaching piano in San Antonio or online is determining the piano that’s just right for them.
+One of the most common conundrums my students face when I am teaching piano lessons is determining the piano that’s just right for them.
 Nowadays pianos come in all shapes and sizes.
 These different sizes do come with some pros and cons so choosing between one or another is much like choosing between many other things in life such as a car, house, or electrical appliance.
 How do you know which one is the right one for you?

 In this article, we’ll first learn about how many keys are on the different pianos, and give you some small advice about which may be the best fit for you.

 After choosing between a grand, upright, or digital piano, one of the most common questions I get when helping students pick a piano is how many keys they should get.
 Pianos and piano keyboards today have 3 main keyboard configurations; the 88 key, the 72 key, and the 66 key configurations.